fabriziosalmi/reverse-proxy-manager/README.md

 ## Overview

-Reverse Proxy Manager is a comprehensive solution for managing multiple Nginx proxy nodes from a centralized interface.
+Reverse Proxy Manager is a comprehensive solution for managing multiple proxy nodes from a centralized interface.
 It simplifies deployment, configuration, and monitoring of proxy infrastructure at scale, making it ideal for content delivery networks, load balancing, and distributed web hosting environments.

+The system supports multiple reverse proxy types (Nginx, Caddy, and Traefik), allowing you to choose the right tool for each use case while managing everything from a single dashboard.
+This multi-proxy capability gives you flexibility to optimize for different requirements across your infrastructure.

 ## Features

 - **Centralized Management**: Control multiple proxy nodes from a single dashboard
+- **Multi-Proxy Support**: Mix and match Nginx, Caddy, and Traefik nodes in your infrastructure
 - **SSL Management**: Automated SSL certificate provisioning and renewal
 - **DNS Provider Integration**: Support for multiple DNS providers (CloudFlare, Route53, DigitalOcean, GoDaddy)
 - **Web Application Firewall**: Built-in WAF for enhanced security with advanced configuration options